progmaticlab/outdated-tf-devstack/README.md

 ## Known issues

-- Deployment scripts tested on CentOS 7 and AWS only
+- Deployment scripts are tested on CentOS 7 and AWS only
-- OpenStack ocata version doesn't working properly on AWS
+- OpenStack ocata version doesn't work properly on AWS
-- Occasional errors prevents deployment Kubernetes on a VirtualBox machine, retry can help
+- Occasional errors prevent deployment of Kubernetes on a VirtualBox machine, retry can help
-- Building step is under construction
-- One or more Contrail containers are in "Restarting" status after installation, try to wait a 2-3 minutes or reboot the instance
+- One or more of Contrail containers are in "Restarting" status after installation, try to wait 2-3 minutes or reboot the instance
-- One or more pods in "Pending" status, try to "kubectl taint nodes NODENAME node-role.kubernetes.io/master-", where NODENAME is name from "kubectl get node"
+- One or more pods in "Pending" state, try to "kubectl taint nodes NODENAME node-role.kubernetes.io/master-", where NODENAME is name from "kubectl get node"